 God created us to desire the intimacy and passion of sexuality.
 These are good things!…in the right context.
 The battle is hard, brothers and sisters, and you will face it in a dating relationship.
 I use the word battle, because it is a BATTLE.

 Ask yourself; are you pouring fuel on the fire?
-Besides the absolute “no’s”, are you cultivating even an atmosphere of sexuality when you’re with your boyfriend/girlfriend/fiance?
+Besides the absolute “no’s”, are you cultivating an atmosphere of sexuality when you’re with your boyfriend/girlfriend/fiance?
 I believe that that is the question and bottom line Biblically.

-Are you cultivating even an atmosphere of sexuality when you’re with your boyfriend/girlfriend/fiance?
+Are you cultivating an atmosphere of sexuality when you’re with your boyfriend/girlfriend/fiance?
 I believe that that is the question and bottom line Biblically

 I have to say that if you have faithfully waited, it doesn’t guarantee that your wedding night will be the most wild, euphoric, ecstasy of physical pleasure you will ever experience.
-BUT it will probably be one of the sweetest, funniest (the greatest advice I received; it’s okay to laugh at yourselves!), most confusing and most intimate nights of your life.
+BUT it will likely be one of the sweetest, funniest (the greatest advice I received; it’s okay to laugh at yourselves!), most confusing and most intimate nights of your life.
 God clearly celebrates sex in Scripture.
 It is a beautiful, beautiful creation.
-And, the exciting thing is that all of the things I listed in the first sentence will come with time and you get to learn about the sexuality of your spouse every day for the rest of your life with absolutely no fear of them abandoning you.
+And, the exciting thing is that all of the adjectives I listed in the first sentence will come with time and you get to learn about the sexuality of your spouse every day for the rest of your life with absolutely no fear of them abandoning you.
 That is beautiful, and THAT is worth waiting for.
-You’re not waiting for one night.
+You’re not waiting for just one night.
 You’re waiting for a lifetime of experiencing a growing, safe, fun, and beautiful sexuality with your spouse.

 Strive hard after the Lord, friends.
 He is the one who created us and who created sexuality.
 Enjoy in the way He has created it and I promise you…..you will not be disappointed.